ccharlesgb/maths_test/README.md

 This will build and run the image and then invoke the initdb command in the applications CLI to create the tables in postgres and create the admin user.

-There will also be an adminer image running as well so you can inspect the status of the database
+There will also be an adminer image running as well so you can inspect the status of the database.

+There is a postman collection included in this repo which should go through the whole process of:

+1. Adding a test as a teacher
+2. Adding a question to that test
+3. Enabling the test for use by students
+4. Taking the test as a student
+5. Getting your mark.

+You may find you need to refresh the {{adm_jwt}} and the {{student_jwt}} tokens in the postman collection variables and
+{{host}} should be set to 'http://localhost:80' if you are running the docker containers.

 ## Running Tests